haojian/haojian.github.io/misc_quotes.md

 ```

 ```
 HCI is used to be about input and output (e.g., mouse).
-Now, it's more like designing expeerience rather than devices.
+Now, it's more like designing experience rather than devices.
 -Koji Yatani (https://youtu.be/s6KnmfoYE2I?t=2098)
 ```